zhubonan/disp/docs/Getting Started/installation.md

-A working setup of [fireworks](https://materialsproject.github.io/fireworks/) is needed for using this pacakge.
+A working setup of [fireworks](https://materialsproject.github.io/fireworks/) is needed for using this package.
 This typically includes setting up a MongoDB server that is both accessible by the local computer and the remote clusters (compute nodes).
 The python [fireworks](https://materialsproject.github.io/fireworks/) package needs